CALIFORNIA FREELANCERS

 Click here to review your work history and Banked Days.

-• Covered Freelancers can add their dependents:
+Covered Freelancers can add their dependents to their medical, vision and dental coverage.

 Dependents (spouse/domestic partner, children, children of spouse/domestic partner, children placed with you for adoption, all under age 26 ) can be added for $250 per month for the 1st Dependent, plus $100 per month for each additional dependent.